Meth is back in King County, bigger than it’s been for decades

 Jay walked into the emergency room at Swedish on First Hill in April and said he was trying to quit meth.
 The 45-year-old Seattle resident and returning student had been off the drug only a few days.
 His esophagus, chest and stomach were a river of pain, and he didn’t know why.

 “I just wanted somebody to tell me what was wrong with me.
-I didn’t know and I was so sick,” Jay said.
+I didn’t know and I was so sick,” said Jay, who asked that his last not be used.
 “I sat in the emergency room for hours, and I got nothing.”

 Jay left, and went back to the drug.